 Get a job

-London is expensive, everybody knows that, so sorting your finances out before you leave is one of my top tips.
+London is expansive, everybody knows that, so sorting your finances out before you leave is one of my top tips.
 Invest time while you are still at home to search for a job online and while you are at it, make sure to find the time to craft the perfect CV for London and to prepare for your interviews in London.

 Remember that if you are not from the EU, you will need a Sponsorship from a UK employer before moving to London.
 This doesn’t apply to you if you are studying and have already secured a place at a university.

 Find the perfect home

 While you are still in your home country, I advise you to start getting familiar with London's areas and suburbs by reading our complete neighbourhood guides.
 Searching for and finding a new home in London can be super-time consuming and the online rental world is full of scams and spam.
 This is where Spotahome's transparency comes into play.
 By booking online, we understand that you are making a big commitment.
 That's why we offer a guarantee that includes:

 - Fraud protection: Spotahome will transfer your money to the landlord only 48 hours after you move in